25-GSDF-logo-400.jpg

 Steel Manufacturers Association

-Philip K. Bell is president of the Washington, D.C.-based Steel Manufacturers Association (SMA).
-Prior to leading the SMA, Bell served as director of external communications and public affairs for Gerdau Long Steel North America.
-He is a 25-year industry veteran who developed an interest in the steel industry and manufacturing in the late 1980s while working in maintenance and operations at Elementis Chromium in Corpus Christi, Texas.
-He has held executive-level positions in operations, human resources and public affairs with Gerdau, the SGL Carbon Group, and Qualitech Steel Corp.
-Bell currently serves on the U.S. Department of Commerce International Trade Advisory Committee on Steel (ITAC 11), advising the Secretary of Commerce and United States Trade Representative on trade policy, trade agreements, and other trade-related matters that benefit U.S. businesses, workers and the economy.
-He serves on the board of directors of the National Association of Manufacturers (NAM) and the American Society of Association Executives (ASAE).
-He is also a member of AIST and serves on the board of trustees at Hamline University in St. Paul, Minn.
-Bell graduated from Texas A&M University – Corpus Christi with a bachelor’s degree in psychology.
-He holds a master’s degree in global strategic communications from the University of Florida.
+Philip K. Bell is president and chief executive officer of the Washington, D.C.-based Steel Manufacturers Association (SMA), the largest association of steelmakers in North America.
+Before joining SMA as president in 2013, Bell served as director of external communications and public affairs for Gerdau North America, based in Tampa, Fla.
+He has held executive-level positions with the SGL Carbon Group and Qualitech Steel Corp.
+Bell serves on the U.S. Department of Commerce International Trade Advisory Committee on Steel (ITAC 11), advising the Secretary of Commerce and the United States Trade Representative on trade policy, trade agreements, and other trade-related matters that benefit U.S. businesses, workers and the economy.
+He is public director on the board of the American Society of Safety Professionals, and he serves on the board of the American Society of Association Executives (ASAE), where he chairs the ASAE Finance Committee and is secretary-treasurer of ASAE and the ASAE Research Foundation.
+He is also on the board of the Global Steel Climate Council and a trustee at Hamline University in St. Paul, Minn.
+Bell is a member of the National Association of Manufacturing (NAM) Council of Manufacturing Associations (CMA) and the Association of Iron & Steel Technology.
+He earned his bachelor’s degree from Texas A&M University–Corpus Christi and holds a master’s degree in global strategic communications from the University of Florida.

 BERK BIRAND